-The mission of the AIASF Public Policy & Advocacy Committee (PPAC) is to strengthen the constituency for progressive design in the Bay Area through direct engagement with neighborhood, advocacy, political, regulatory and legislative bodies.
+The mission of the AIASF Public Policy & Advocacy Committee (PPAC) is to strengthen the constituency for progressive design action in the Bay Area through direct engagement with neighborhood, advocacy, political, regulatory and legislative bodies, and to advocate for architecture as a force for positive change.
 More broadly, PPAC seeks to effect positive change through education and action related to urban issues impacting the architecture profession and our communities.
-We meet with the Director of Planning as well as Supervisors to develop legislation and process improvements, and have developed a relationship with the Building Department in the past year to develop a more efficient process.
+We meet with the Director of Planning as well as Supervisors and other policymakers to develop legislation and process improvements, and have developed a relationship with the Building Department to help inform more efficient permitting processes.

 Over the years, AIASF has supported public policy and advocacy work in many forms, including PPAC, which evolved out of long-standing concerns of AIASF members.
 The focus was SF Planning Department policies and design review procedures.
 During 2015 -2016, AIASF established a joint Working Group with SF Planning that included a small cohort of activist architects committed to meeting every two months with the City of San Francisco Director of Current Planning and other staff.
 These series of discussions addressed residential design review, historic review procedures, and urban design guidelines.